davide2894/a-loaf-of-code/about.md

 ![a picture of me in Modena]({{ "assets/me.png" | absolute_url }})

 Hi!
-I'm Davide Iaiunese - I know I know, a tongue-twister for a last name, right? - and I am a Front-End Web Developer.
+I'm Davide Iaiunese - I know I know, a tongue-twister for a last name, right? - I am a Front-End Web Developer.

+Why another coding blog?
+I want to document my journey to professional web development, I want to prove that it's possible and that everybody can.
+And while I do it I want to contribute to our learning, to grow together.

 This is a place to tell the chronicles of my adventure in this fantastic field.

-Recently I have been selected to receive a full Google Developer Scholarship, I'm so excited for what is to come so fasten your seatbelts: this journey just started!